robfinch/Qupls/StarkCPU-README.md

 * If there is a hardware interrupt, the interrupted instruction is tagged as interrupted by hardwware.
 This tag can be cleared later in the pipeline if interrupts were disabled for that instruction.
 #### Decode Stage
 * After instruction fetch and extract the instructions are decoded.
+* The ATOM instruction is processed and create masking for interrupts.
 #### Rename Stage
-* Target logical registers are assigned names from a name supplier component which can supply up to four names per clock cycle.
-Target name mappings are stored in the RAT.
+* Destination logical registers are assigned names from a name supplier component which can supply up to four names per clock cycle.
+Destination name mappings are stored in the RAT.
 Decoded architectural registers are renamed to physical registers and register values are fetched.
 The instruction decodes are placed in the reorder buffer / queued.
-* The ATOM instruction is processed and create masking for interrupts.
 #### Queue Stage
 * The decoded instructions are copied to the reorder buffer in this stage.
 #### Issue Stage